Village of Greenwich

 Equipment consists of one pumper capable of discharging 1,300 gallons a minute; equipment with feet of one-inch booster line, 800 feet of 1 ½ inch, and 3,000 feet of 2 ½ inch line, plus all necessary equipment to make them complete.
 The department has 2 tankers with 2,000 gallon capacity.
 A smaller attack pumper has a pump capacity of 400 gallons per minute and is capable of high pressure.
 The equipment van is complete with all turnout gear, jaws, gas testers, various tools and the latest Global Positioning System to aid in locating fire or accident scenes.
 The vacuum tanker is also equipped with GPS.
 A 4-wheel drive grass fire truck is equipped with a 50 gallon water tank and 6 back pumps.
 Two leaf blowers were recently purchased and work very well when fighting grass fires.
 The new equipment van was purchased with proceeds from the annual Firemen’s Festival.
 The 2006 Firemen’s Festival will be held June 30, and July 1st and 2nd.

 Greenwich Reservoir Lake Park, a community-owned park, was begun in 1956 with the combined work of a large number of Greenwich men and women.
-The facilities include two picnic shelters to accommodate 250 people, approximately 20 picnic tables, grills, some play equipment, a grass basketball court, a few horseshoe courts, and privies.
+The facilities include three picnic shelters to accommodate 250 people, approximately 20 picnic tables, grills, some play equipment, a grass basketball court, a few horseshoe courts, and privies.
 Fishing is permitted in the Reservoir Lake.
 Two lighted baseball diamonds exist for baseball and softball.
 Electric power and drinking water are available to the area.

 An additional 22 acres of land adjacent to the existing park was purchased and developed with money from a new one-mill tax levy approved by the voters in November, 1965.